TORA: Topological Representation Alignment for 3D Shape Assembly: Method

 and (ii) token-wise cosine distance,

-These objectives provide effective training-time guidance by transferring teacher structure at the level of individual point tokens: $\loss_{\text{cos-dist}}$ matches per-point feature content, while $\loss_{\text{NT-Xent}}$ additionally enforces per-point discriminability through negatives.
-Importantly, because assembly is governed by mating relations, token-wise alignment is most helpful when the teacher features implicitly induce a useful similarity structure among points; however, it does not explicitly constrain inter-point relationships and can be less reliable when those relations are subtle.
-To explicitly transfer such \emph{relational topology}, we adopt a Centered Kernel Alignment (CKA) objective~\cite{cortes2012cka} that matches the pairwise similarity structure among tokens.
+These objectives provide effective training-time guidance by transferring teacher structure at the level of individual point tokens. $\loss_{\text{cos-dist}}$ matches per-point feature content, while $\loss_{\text{NT-Xent}}$ additionally enforces per-point discriminability through negatives.
+Importantly, because assembly is governed by mating relations, token-wise alignment is most helpful when the teacher features implicitly induce a useful similarity structure among points.
+However, it does not explicitly constrain inter-point relationships and can be less reliable when those relations are subtle.
+To explicitly transfer such \emph{relational} structure, we adopt a Centered Kernel Alignment (CKA) objective~\cite{cortes2012cka} that matches the pairwise similarity structure among tokens.

-\medbreak \textbf{Relational topology alignment via CKA.} Given student features $\hat{\feat}\in\R^{N\times D_f}$ and teacher features $\teacher\in\R^{N\times D_f}$, we compute $N \times N$ Gram matrices between the features.
+\medbreak \textbf{Our primary objective: relational alignment via CKA.} Given student features $\hat{\feat}\in\R^{N\times D_f}$ and teacher features $\teacher\in\R^{N\times D_f}$, we compute $N \times N$ Gram matrices between the features.
 However, computing exhaustive Gram matrices and using them for loss computations may introduce intractable overheads.
-We therefore implement to randomly subsample a shared set of $n$ token indices uniformly to keep the $n\!\times\!n$ Gram matrices tractable, and form
+We therefore randomly subsample a shared set of $n$ token indices uniformly to keep the $n\!\times\!n$ Gram matrices tractable, and form

 where $\mathcal{I}\!\subset\!\{1,\dots,N\}$ with $|\mathcal{I}|=n\ll N$ and the subscript denotes row selection.
 These matrices encode all pairwise inner products between the sampled tokens.
 We then center them using